-Carterton District Council is moving into a new phase of a long-term plan to improve the treatment of urban waste water in a sustainable way.
+Carterton District Council now holds new resource consents for the Carterton wastewater treatment and disposal activities.
+The new consents became operative on 19 January 2018 and are for a term of 35 years.
+Council’s long-term plan is to improve the treatment of urban waste water in a sustainable way.
 Its vision is to improve fresh water quality by removing treated effluent from streams.

 Urban residents can help reduce the amount of water and pollutants going into the wastewater system by: